markerikson/redux-ecosystem-links/side-effects.md

 - **redux-thunk**
   https://github.com/gaearon/redux-thunk
-  The simplest possible side effects approach: dispatch functions instead of objects, which then get access to `dispatch` and `getState`
+  The simplest possible side effects approach: dispatch functions instead of objects, which then get access to `dispatch` and `getState`.
+(Variations on the concept listed on the [Middleware](middleware.md) page.)

 - **redux-saga**
   https://github.com/yelouafi/redux-saga